How Kids Search

 • Do not use sarcasm.
 Kids can’t judge beyond the words because they don’t have enough experience evaluating tone or meaning, and they’ll interpret as fact.

-• Do not use silly or dumb characters to convey true facts.
+• Do not use silly characters to convey true facts.
 Kids are alert to tricks and will not trust your silly characters.
 Consider “Sesame Street” as an example of what works: on this show, the human adult characters tell the silly monsters the right way to do things.

 • Use icons that match the ideas you’re trying to convey.
 Kids are put off by wrong icons and won’t trust your page.